- Kingdom: Animalia

 - Class: Scyphozoa

 - Family: Cyaniidae

 - Norwegian: rød brennmanet

 The Lion's mane jellyfish is vivid yellow, orange or sometimes even red.
-The flattened umbrella may reach a diameter of 2 metres.
+The flattened umbrella may reach a diameter of 2 meters.
 Swimmers should be aware.
-It is very unpleasant to get tangled in the sometimes 30 metres long tentacles.
+It is very unpleasant to get tangled in the sometimes 30 meters long tentacles.
 As most other jellyfishes, they reproduce in spring and die in the winter.
 Some survive the winter as larvae.

 Possible cosmopolitan, but most frequent on the northern hemisphere.